 Health Benefits of Eating Corns

-Corn is a starchy vegetable that also goes with the name of maize around the world.
+Corn is a starchy vegetable that also goes by the name maize around the world.
 It is a staple food in many parts of the world, especially in the U.S. Corn comes in the form of kernels on a cob covered by husk which is used to make tamales in Latin America.
-Ground corn is also very popular in the U.S for making traditional recipes.
+Ground corn is also very popular in the U.S. for making traditional recipes.
 Tortillas use ground corn as the foundation ingredient.

 Corn is a rich source of carbohydrates that are used in various ways as a food.
 There are two ways by which the kernel is harvested.